thearagon/epistemic_uncertainties/README.md

 No installation needed.
 Just download the file epistemic_uncertainties.py

 ## Usage
-An example python script is available in the folder `example`
+An example python script is available in the folder `example`.
+A detailed documentation is available in `doc/doc.txt`.

 To compute various fault geometries to calculate Green's functions: